MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 ## Supported NFC tag types & standards

 ### Supported standards

-- **ISO/IEC 14443 A/B compliance:** The NFC solution can read from and write to Type 1, 2 and 4 tags.
-- **JIS X 6319-4:** The NFC solution can read from and write to Type 3 Tags.
-- **ISO/IEC 15693 compliance:** The NFC solution can read and write to Type 5 Tags including iClass UID information.
-- **MIFARE compatibility:** The NFC solution is capable of reading and coding in conformity with the MIFARE encryption method.

 Our NFC solution is compatible with a broad range of standards, ensuring it can meet various operational needs: